Open Studio Gallery

-Botanique: A Series of Artist Bookwork’s and Prints is part of an ongoing body of work that explores Stewart’s long fascination with utopian architecture, the early history of photography and notions of archiving and collecting.
+Botanique is part of an ongoing body of work that explores Stewart’s long fascination with utopian architecture, the early history of photography and notions of archiving and collecting.

 Stewart has been photographing and researching Victorian conservatories as utopian architectures not only for their formal attributes of construction but also as sites that position and re-position the natural world.
-While they stand as museums, monuments, and theatres, nature undergoes a process of displacement, diminution and transplantation, lodging the glass structures in our collective memory as a replacement for Eden.
+While they stand as museums, monuments, and theaters, nature undergoes a process of displacement, diminution and transplantation, lodging the glass structures in our collective memory as a replacement for Eden.
 Echo Utopias is a bound collection of hand printed photo-lithography prints utilizing Stewart’s many photographs and research as source material.